 Water Emerging Contaminants & Nanoplastics operates a rigorous peer-review process.
-In most cases, this is a single-blind assessment with at least two independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
+In most cases, this is a single-blind assessment with at least three independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
 The Editor-in-Chief is responsible for the academic quality of the publication process, including acceptance decisions, and new Editorial Board member.

 A summary of the editorial process is given in the flowchart below.
 The following provides notes on each step.

 Submission to Water Emerging Contaminants & Nanoplastics is implemented online only using our editorial system, MESAs.
 You will be guided through the process step by step, and you will be able to track the progress of your manuscript through the system.
 MESAs automatically converts the article's source file into a single PDF, which is used in the peer review process.
 Please note that we will still need the source files for further processing after acceptance.Reviewer exclusions

 You are welcome to exclude a limited number of researchers as potential editors or reviewers of your manuscript.
 To ensure a fair and rigorous peer review process, we ask that you keep your exclusions to a maximum of three people.
 If you wish to exclude additional referees, please explain or justify your concerns—this information will be helpful for Editors when deciding whether to honor your request.

 New submissions are initially checked by the Managing Editor from the perspectives of originality, suitability, structure and formatting, conflicts of interest, background of authors, etc. Poorly prepared manuscripts may be rejected at this stage.
 If your manuscript does not meet one or more of these requirements, we will return it for further revisions.